No photo of Christine Rowland

 Overview

 I joined the University of Manchester Manchester Centre for Health Psychology as a chartered psychologist and post-doctoral researcher in 2013.
-I am currently working for the NIHR North West as a research design advisor as well as working on my own research.
+I am currently working as a Lecturer in psychology and for the NIHR Research Support Service (Lancaster and partners Hub).

 Biography